 Hostas do flower in the summer, but their flowers are not particularly attractive and can become quite ragged not long after flowering.
 There is a gardening school of thought which recommends pruning off the flowers, so that the plant puts it's energies into foliage, as Hostas do not repeat flower so once pruned it is thought to divert more growth to the leaves.

 Hostas can be divided in the spring to make new plants and this is best done when the plant is established.
 Hostas are really tough plants so just dig it up, best time is in the spring when the new shoots are showing, divide by either putting two spades in back to back and forcing apart, or cut a chunk off with a hacksaw or sharp knife.
 Hostas are fairly indestructible although the slugs and snails do a good job.

 In terms of maintenance you can leave Hostas undisturbed for many years.
 They will welcome a mulch over winter/spring of organic material, but will soldier on fine without it if you just leave them alone.

 The striped varieties look very good in shady areas and all look good alongside water features and ponds.
 Hostas also look good alongside a path grouped together see image left.

-When planting a new Hosta, plant with its crown at the same level as the existing soil. , good idea to make a slight depression around the plant, a mini well, to help the water soak to the roots and water well to get established.
+When planting a new Hosta, plant with it's crown at the same level as the existing soil, and if the planting area is a little on the dry side it is a good idea to make a slight depression around the plant to create a mini well which will help pool the water and to water the Hosta well to get established.